Lobar hemorrhage is a subtype of intracranial hemorrhage, which generally carries a poor prognosis.

 - cerebral venous thrombosis

 CT is usually the modality first obtained and demonstrates a hyperdense collection of blood, located superficially within the lobes of the brain (i.e., not in the basal ganglia).
-The haemorrhages vary widely in size from only a centimetre or so (often asymptomatic) to extremely large collections.
+The haemorrhages vary widely in size from only a centimetre or so (often asymptomatic) to extremely large haematomas.

-Extension into the subdural or subarachnoid and even intraventricular space (the latter is far more common in basal ganglia haemorrhages) may be seen.
+Extension into the subdural or subarachnoid and even intraventricular space may be seen.
+Intraventricular extension is far more common in basal ganglia haemorrhages.

 It is becoming increasingly used in the workup of patients, not only to assess for an underlying abnormality, but also to evaluate for the presence of a spot, the so-called CTA spot sign, that is indicative of ongoing bleeding.
 The presence of such a spot sign correlates, not surprisingly, with a growth of the haemorrhage in the first few hours following the scan and is, again not surprisingly, associated with a poor outcome 1,2.

 Recent studies have demonstrated the presence of the spot sign on dynamic-enhancement CT (DECT or CT perfusion) to be an even stronger predictor of hematoma expansion 3,4, i.e. the most robust factor in predicting outcome 7.

 MRI is usually obtained when concern exists that the bleed is from an underlying region.
 Findings depend on the size and age of the bleed (see ageing blood on MRI).

 In cases of primary lobar haemorrhage, multiple small areas of susceptibility-induced signal drop-out may be evident on GRE or SWI, in-keeping with previous cerebral microhaemorrhages, suggestive of cerebral amyloid angiopathy.

 The presence of single lobar haemorrhage is still part of the Boston criteria for CAA.

 Treatment and prognosis

 Treatment depends on the age of the patient, and the size and location of the haematoma.
 Medical management is the mainstay, often palliative if the bleed is enormous, or the patient has significant pre-existing co-morbidities.

 Surgical evacuation may be necessary.

 The term lobar haemorrhage is often used to denote a primary haemorrhage.
 As such the differential includes: